 In this article, we will discuss natural strategies you can implement to prevent the potential onset of ulcers in your horse.

-Equine Ulcers: What are They?
+Ulcers in Horses: What are They?

 Ulcers are painful lesions that occur along the gastrointestinal tract of the horse.
 They develop when stomach acid causes erosion of cells and inflammation in the stomach wall.